Check our Nature Notes for the latest western snowy plover updates!

 2014 Recreation Restrictions

-Seasonal recreation restrictions are based on the status of the SPMA or RMA.
+Seasonal recreation restrictions may occur within designated Shorebird Conservation Areas, which are comprised of Snowy Plover Management Areas (SPMAs) and Recreation Management Areas (RMAs).
+SPMAs are managed by OPRD and RMAs are managed by another agency.
+These restrictions are based on the plover occupancy status.
 Management areas where snowy plovers have exhibited breeding behavior are considered occupied; areas that may attract snowy plovers are considered unoccupied.

 Restrictions active from March 15 - September 15